Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Conclusion and Discussion

-In this work, we introduce \methodname, the first framework that successfully adapts LLMs for autoregressive MOF structure prediction.
+In this work, we introduce \methodname, the first framework that successfully adapts LLMs for predicting the structure of MOFs.
 By employing a three-stage training pipeline integrating spatial-aware CPT, structural SFT, and matching-driven RL, our approach substantially enhances the spatial reasoning capabilities of LLMs for complex building-block assembly.
 Comprehensive evaluations demonstrate the effectiveness and efficiency of our framework, while ablation studies confirm the critical roles of each component in enabling robust geometric understanding and structural stability.

-Together, these results highlight the potential of \methodname \ for MOF discovery.
+From a broader perspective, this work contributes to reticular chemistry and materials science by introducing an efficient paradigm for accelerated MOF discovery, effectively overcoming the scalability bottlenecks of traditional workflows.
+Specifically, \methodname tackles the challenge of structural complexity of MOFs that renders conventional first-principles methods computationally prohibitive, offering an accurate and highly efficient alternative through LLM-based modeling.
+Applying LLMs to MOF structure prediction is inherently challenging due to their limited spatial reasoning at microscopic scales.
+Our meticulously designed post-training framework overcomes this and establishes a principled pathway for adapting generic LLMs to intricate scientific systems.
+We anticipate that \methodname can serve as a foundational stepping stone toward next-generation MOF discovery, where natural language prompting directly enables versatile MOF design.